createdotnet/wdk/pages/tutorials/09the-footer.md

 ##Example

-Following on from our example template we started in the header tutorial.
-Let's finish up the template:
+Following on from our example template we started in the [Header Tutorial](08the-header.html), let's finish up the template:

 ```html
           <!--WDK:footer:start-->